 Next comes the bathrooms.
 Cleaning all the bathrooms at once is a great way to save time because all of the cleaning supplies will already be out and at the ready.
 Take any dirty towels and throw into the laundry basket with previously stripped sheets.
-Put the toilet bowl cleaner in the toilet and allow it to sit while you focus on the rest of the bathroom.
+Put the toilet cleaner in the toilet and allow it to sit while you focus on the rest of the bathroom.

 You will want to remove items from the shower and then spray with an all-purpose cleaner.
 Spray the countertops and allow to sit.
 Sticking with the top down method, clean the mirror, and then once that is completed move onto wiping down the counter.

 After the counters, you can go back to the toilet and scrub it after the solution has been sitting a while.
 Then sweep the floors and mop.
 Using a bleach mixture is usually best for bathroom floors to eliminate the number of germs.
 Usually, you will want to clean floors last but I find with bathrooms it is best to do while already cleaning the rest of the bathroom

 Begin with a simple way to naturally clean your microwave, using just a lemon.
 Wash dishes and put in the wrack.
 Or, if you have a dishwasher, load and run.
 Brush any crumbs off the counter and then wipe down with disinfectant.
 Make sure you are taking notice of the cabinets and refrigerator handle/stove handles for random food marks and handprints.
 Wipe those down as well with disinfectant.